- Experience Related Statistics

 Customer Experience Matters

-- 55% of customers will pay more for good customer experience
+- 86 percent of consumers will pay more for a better customer experience.

 You can’t afford to deliver negative experiences.

 Oh wait, there’s more.
 According to ValueSelling Associates, B2B buyers don’t trust salespeople (60% don’t trust sellers).

 - On average, there are 6-10 decision-makers involved.